igorpustovoy/MoviePlanet/README.md

 # MoviePlanet
 One of my early projects.
-Please see newer ones to see my current code quality.
+Please see newer ones.

 Movie database website that uses React/Redux/Node/Postgres/Sass.